Zemanzo/web-marbles/README.md

 Since the client has to render their own scene, they can completely independently pick their own camera angles.
 Even so, a shared camera is still possbile through identical tracking algorithms.

 Only the physics run on the server which are relatively resource efficient.
 My $5 DigitalOcean VPS handles it nicely up to *at least* 100 marbles.
 Slowdowns do happen with more marbles, but it keeps on going nonetheless.

-## Disclaimers
-During the first phases of this project I will not be focusing on clean code too much.
-This is very much a learning project for me, and will only later accept pull requests, after I cleaned up the codebase.